HaikuTeam/animator/README.md

     $ npm install @haiku/player

+Note that `react` and `react-dom` are `peerDependencies` of Haiku Player.
+They are only necessary if you intend to use the React adapter (e.g., if you are importing  a Haiku component into a React codebase via `import MyComponent from '@haiku/my-component/react'`).
+These dependencies either need to be explicit `dependencies` of the host project, or installed manually:

+    $ npm install react@15.4.2 react-dom@15.4.2

 Warning: Haiku Player is in beta.
 Expect breaking changes to occur frequently and without advance notice or deprecation warnings.
 (We are a small team and often need to modify Haiku Player to meet the needs of [Haiku](https://haiku.ai) on the fly; we hope to be able to put more maintainance toward Haiku Player as a standalone engine in the near future.)

 ## Example